MicrosoftDocs/security/security-docs/ransomware/protect-against-ransomware-phase2.md

 ### Who is accountable in the program or project

-This table describes a privileged access strategy to stop ransomware in terms of a sponsorship/program management/project management hierarchy to determine and drive results.
+This table describes a privileged access strategy to prevent ransomware in terms of a sponsorship/program management/project management hierarchy to determine and drive results.

 | Lead | Implementor | Accountability |
 |:-------|:-------|:-----|